mediadnan/Failures/docs/source/guide/reporting.md

 ## Sub reporters
-We can derive new reporters from an existing one the same way we create a one by ``Reporter(...)``, this is achieved by calling the reporter itself with a new name like this
+We can derive new reporters from an existing one the same way we create a one by ``Reporter(...)``, this is done by calling the reporter itself with a new name like this
 ```pycon
 >>> from failures import Reporter
 >>> reporter = Reporter('main')